 You will be able to get rid of ERR_CERT_COMMON_NAME_INVALID error now.

 That’s it.
-Hopefully it can serve you.
+Hopefully it helps.